 Heffernan Insurance Brokers

-Heffernan Insurance Brokers is a small insurance agency with a national presence that focuses on niche markets including construction.
+Heffernan Insurance Brokers is an agency with a national presence that focuses on offering comprehensive insurance solutions to niche markets including construction.
 The company has a team of construction specialists who can help everyone from general contractors to artisan tradespeople get their ideal liability insurance policies.

 Getting the right completed operations coverage is essential in the construction industry, but the ins and outs of contracts and subcontractors can make liability issues tricky.
 Contractors should consider working with Heffernan Insurance Brokers because it has a team of experts with tons of industry experience who can help business owners navigate coverage needs.

 Products-completed operations coverage costs depend mostly on the type of products or services you provide, and the revenue earned from those products and services.
 General liability with completed operations coverage run about $400 to $600 for most small businesses while standalone product liability premiums for low-risk products are $1 to $2 per $1,000 in sales.

 Manufacturers run a high risk of product liability lawsuits that often means they want to a standalone product liability policy.
 Businesses with low risk, even those that sell goods to consumers or provide services that can cause damage, usually find sufficient coverage with their general liability’s products-completed operations coverage.

 Completed operations coverage in general liability insurance has a separate aggregate limit separate from the general aggregate limit.
 An aggregate limit is the total amount that insurers pay for claims throughout the policy term.
 Most claims count against the general aggregate, but products-completed operations claims only impact the products-completed operations aggregate limit.